-On 30 November 2021, the Minister of Tourism announced the freedom camping changes Government intends to make in 2022.
+On 30 November 2021, the Minister of Tourism announced the freedom camping changes Government intends to make.
 These changes seek to improve the sustainability of freedom camping in New Zealand, protect the natural environment and local communities’ enjoyment of it, and support efforts to ensure that all freedom camping is done responsibly.
 The changes are subject to parliamentary and Cabinet processes, and are likely to be considered by a Select Committee in 2022.

 The changes are:

 - Require vehicle-based freedom campers to use a certified self-contained vehicle when they stay on council land.
 This is unless the council designates the site as suitable for non-self-contained vehicles.